 Public Register Re-design

-Building on the principles that guided the website re-design the College is now engaged in an initiative to enhance the public register.
-At the core of the re-design will be revisions to better assist members of the public with completing basic tasks – such as improvements to how easily they access information about the pharmacies in their neighbourhood, or the practitioners that work there.
-The College anticipates that the enhanced public register will launch this spring.
+Building on the principles that guided the website re-design the College engaged in an initiative to enhance the public register.
+At the core of the re-design was revisions to better assist members of the public with completing basic tasks such as improvements to how easily they access information about the pharmacies in their neighbourhood, or the practitioners that work there.
+The new public register was launched in Spring 2016.

 Transparency is not something to be achieved but rather a foundational value that must be consciously considered and diligently applied to all of the work that the College does.
 At the strategic planning session in March 2015, Council once again solidified transparency as a core value and identified it as a key priority in the 2015 to 2018 Strategic Plan, and beyond.